ShieldedDemon19/TWOlang/README.md

 Two, as the name suggests, is an esolang with only two variables *(A, B)*.
 It was created by Shielded Demon 19 *(melonkgur)* during class because he was bored.

 *Also, this is my first github project.
 I will inevitably mess it up somehow.
-Just you wait.f*
+Just you wait.*

 ## TWO Commands